freeCodeCamp/freeCodeCamp/guide/english/algorithms/boundary-fill/index.md

 ---

 ## Boundary Fill
 Boundary fill is the algorithm used frequently in computer graphics to fill a desired color inside a closed polygon having the same boundary color for all of its sides.
+ Boundary Fill Algorithm starts at a pixel inside the polygon to be filled and paints the interior proceeding outwards towards the boundary.
+This algorithm works only if the color with which the region has to be filled and the color of the boundary of the region are different.
+If the boundary is of one single color, this approach proceeds outwards pixel by pixel until it hits the boundary of the region.

 The most approached implementation of the algorithm is a stack-based recursive function.